EricLBuehler/mistral.rs/docs/IDEFICS3.md

 The Rust API takes an image from the [image](https://docs.rs/image/latest/image/index.html) crate.

 > Note: When using device mapping or model topology, only the text model and its layers will be managed.
-This is because it contains most of the model parameters. *The text model has 32 layers*.
+This is because it contains most of the model parameters.
+Check the Hugging Face text model config for more information or raise an issue.

 ## ToC
 - [Interactive mode](#interactive-mode)